How to Prevent Mold Under an RV Mattress

 7: Avoid Spills & Keep Dry

 One of the simplest ways of preventing RV mattress mold is to keep the area dry.
 Mold needs dampness and moisture to grow.
 By keeping the area around your bed and mattress dry you will greatly reduce the chances of mold becoming an issue.
 Try your best to avoid any spills in the area.
-If liquid is accidentally spilled – clean it up and dry it up as soon as possible.
+If liquid is accidentally spilled, you should clean and dry it up as soon as possible.

 8: Use a Mattress Protector